icehrm/icehrm.github.io/_docs/employees.md

 ###Switching Employees

-One of the key features of ICE Hrm, is admins and mangers ability to login as another employee.
+One of the key features of IceHrm is, admins and mangers ability to login as another employee.

 This feature can be used to apply leaves, add attendance records or update time sheets behalf of other employees.

-To login as an employee you can use the  switch user icon on employee list or the “Switch Employee” menu in top right hand corner.
+To login as an employee you can use the  <b>switch to employee</b> icon on employee list or the “Switch Employee” menu in top right hand corner.

-In open source version you must switch employee to edit employee basic information like skills and qualifications.
-But on Pro and Enterprise versions you can directly update employee information through Advanced Employee Management module.